Probate and Estate Administration

 Probate means the verifying the Will of a decedent by a court of law.
 When a person who has made a Will dies, the Will must be presented to the probate court and proved to be valid.
-If a person passes away without a will, Georgia law will determine who will receive what portion of the estate.
+Estate administration refers to the process of administering an estate of a deceased person.
+If there is a will, the Executor handles the administration.
+If there is no will, an administrator needs to be appointed.
+Once administration begins, both an executor and administrator are referred to under Georgia law as a personal representative.
+If a person passes away without a will, Georgia law will determine who will receive what portion of the estate, otherwise the will controls.
 At the Success firm, we will guide you and your family through this difficult time by navigating you through these legal processes.

 - The petition for order declaring No Administration Necessary is used to skip the probate process entirely.
 It is used for very small estates and when all of the parties involved agree to a written distribution plan.

 The petition for Letters of Administration is used when someone dies “intestate,” or without a will.
 An administrator is appointed to pay the debts and disburse the decedent’s property to his or hers heirs at law.